Asparagus with Scallion Chimichurri Sauce

-There is a moment where asparagus season touches the beginning of grilling season and that moment is a beautiful thing.
+There is a moment when asparagus season touches the beginning of grilling season, and that moment is a beautiful thing.
 One of the forerunners of spring meets the beginning of summer outdoor cooking — this is a moment where things really feel like they are looking up.
 And, when that time comes around each year, this Asparagus with Chimichurri Sauce recipe is just the thing you need.

 You have two choices when it comes to grilling asparagus (and for a whole lot more on grilling asparagus, click here!).
 One, carefully place your spears on the grill perpendicular to the grates so they don’t roll and fall through.
 Two, use a grilling basket.
 Or I guess, three, play Russian Roulette with your precious asparagus, and sacrifice a number of them to the grill gods.
 Three is a bad choice.